 - Maintenance of quality and patient safety as a priority

-- A consistent approach to mitigation strategies in times of pressure
+- A consistent approach to mitigation of peaks in demand; in times of pressure

 - Clear expectations around roles and responsibilities for all those involved in escalation in response to surge pressures at local level, in and out of hours

 - This plan is designed for managers, allied health professionals and clinicians involved in managing capacity and patient throughput (as business as usual) and at a time of excess demand and/or other operational pressures.